emacsmirror/comint-histories/README.md

 Usage: (comint-histories-add-history history-name
           [:keyword [option]]...)

-:predicates    List of functions that take zero args who's conjunction
+:predicates    List of functions that take zero args whose conjunction
                determines the selection of this history.

 :filters       List of regexp strings and functions that take one arg.
 If the